kaushal135/NetworkingAstroids/README.md

 # NetworkingAstroids

-a simple multiplayer astroids game created in a custom c++ networking engine.
+A simple multiplayer asteroids game created in a custom c++ networking engine.
 The engine utalizes SFML and raknet libraries for rendering and networking respectively.

 Features:
   - astroids with random position and velocity